phetsims/paper-land/client/board/doc/board-api.md

 ### `phet.paperLand.removeModelPropertyLink( componentName, linkId )`

-Removes a listener from a PhET Axon Property in the `boardModel`.
+Removes a listener from a PhET Axon Property in the `displayModel`.
 You almost always want to use this in the `onProgramRemoved` function.

 #### Arguments